-o Physical therapy, occupational therapy, or speech pathology and audiology services provided by or by a facility licensed by the State to provide medical rehabilitation services.
+o Physical therapy, occupational therapy, or speech pathology and audiology services provided by a HHA or by a facility licensed by the State to provide medical rehabilitation services.
 (See 42 CFR 441.15 - Home Health Services.)

 These services are provided to a recipient:

-o At his her place of residence (does not include a hospital, NF, or ICF except for home health services in an ICF that are not required to be provided by the facility under 42 CFR 442 (f) and (g).
+o At his or her place of residence (does not include a hospital, NF, or ICF except for home health services in an ICF that are not required to be provided by the facility under 42 CFR 442 (f) and (g).
 For example, an RN may provide short term care for a recipient in an ICF during an acute illness to avoid the recipient's transfer to an SNF; and

 o On his/her physician's orders, as part of a written plan of care, that the physician reviews every 60 days.